What every CEO asks their CISO before vacation. Because while you’re gone, Mythos, Kimi or others will land.

 AI just made the next breach inevitable.
 Zero Trust, operationalized as a managed service: the difference between a contained incident and a board-level event.

-ON2IT – Zero Trust Innovators June 2026 For US C-Suite & Boards
+ON2IT, Zero Trust Innovators May 2026 For US C-Suite & Boards

-The five questions on page 1 are the conversation.
-Pages 3 through 7 are what good answers look like.
+The five questions above are the conversation.
+The pages that follow are what good answers look like.
 You’ve already paid for the tools.
 You’ve already hired the talent.
 You’ve already passed last year’s audit.
 None of that stops what’s coming.
-AI-driven adversaries have compressed time-to-exploit from weeks to hours – as the CSA / SANS Mythos-Ready Security Program (April 2026) documents in detail.
-NIS2 is in active enforcement; regulators, investors, and boards increasingly expect organizations to demonstrate effective cybersecurity governance; both create meaningful accountability for the executive team.
+AI-driven adversaries have compressed time-to-exploit from weeks to hours, as the CSA / SANS Mythos-Ready Security Program (April 2026) documents in detail.
+NIS2 is in active enforcement; regulatory frameworks on both sides of the Atlantic now impose personal liability on the executive who didn’t ask hard enough questions.
 The next breach is no longer a question of if.
 The only question you actually control is how far it spreads.
 This briefing describes what stopping the spread looks like as a strategy, how it’s operationalized as a managed service on the controls you already own, and how the first stretch of runway is one week on-site.

 What stopping the spread actually looks like